 However, based on the call, she was very stressed that she might have some sort of virus or have been hacked.
 At the very least, she had allowed someone onto her computer and was not sure if they could still access it.

-Her iPhone did have an issue that we were able to fix - an issue that was related to its setup, not to any hacking or virus.
+Her iPhone did have an issue that we were able to quickly fix - an issue that was related to its setup, not to any hacking or virus.
 (Here is the article on how we solved her problem: My Bigpond emails won't send from my iPhone due to a 'relaying' error.)

-One of the other clients this week Googled 'microsoft technical support' to get a contact number for Microsoft, to get assistance with a problem sending email from Outlook on Windows 10.
+In another example, a client Googled 'microsoft technical support' to get a contact number for Microsoft, to get assistance with a problem sending email from Outlook on Windows 10.

 Be alert for Google results that pretend to be the website you are looking for